meeb/tubesync/README.md

 ### Does TubeSync support any other video platforms?

 At the moment, no. This is a pre-release.
-The library TubeSync uses that does most of the downloading work, `youtube-dl`, supports many hundreds of video sources so it's likely more will be added to TubeSync if there is demand for it.
+The library TubeSync uses that does most of the downloading work, `yt-dlp`, supports many hundreds of video sources so it's likely more will be added to TubeSync if there is demand for it.

 ### Is there a progress bar?